rythie/CPUID-in-Assembly/README.md

 CPUID-in-Assembly
 =================
 This is only designed to run on x86 Linux machines.
+I wrote this code around Jan 2005 and it's not really been updated since, use at your own risk.

 How to Build from Source
 ------------------------